puppetlabs/bolt/CONTRIBUTING.md

   in the future they likely will be.
 * Core functionality we believe makes Bolt a better tool, such as the `aggregate` and `canary` plans included in `modules`.
-* New functions
+* New core functions
-    * New core functions that use Bolt internals such as the Executor, Applicator, or Inventory should live in bolt-modules/boltlib.
+    * New functions that use Bolt internals such as the Executor, Applicator, or Inventory should live in bolt-modules/boltlib.
     * Other directories under bolt-modules are used to categorize Bolt's standard library functions.
 * New ways of interacting with plan progress and output, such as prompts to continue or output processors.
-* New inventory sources.
-This is experimental right now, but we're working towards patterns for getting inventory into Bolt and how to refer to it from within a plan.

 ## Pull Requests

-Pull requests are also welcome on GitHub: https://github.com/puppetlabs/bolt
+Pull requests are welcome on GitHub: https://github.com/puppetlabs/bolt

 As with other open-source projects managed by Puppet, you must digitally sign the Contributor License Agreement before we can accept your pull request: